basham/swit-workshop-writing/slides.md

 ## Questions

-Make writing clear
+Usable writing is clear

-# Make writing concise
+# Usable writing is concise

 Part 5 of 8